stdtabs/stdtabs.github.io/docs/basics.md

 ### Render

-_Not yet implemented_

-Planned for 0.5.0 (testable in the master branch)

-Render is made in 2 steps:
+Rendering is made in 2 steps:

 1. __Get a specific renderer with `getRenderer($type)`__